AlexEBall/abomination/README.md

 # Abomination Reading Assistant

-Attempting to make a card reading interface for the game Abomination: The heir of Frankenstien
+Attempting to make a card reading interface for the game Abomination: The Heir of Frankenstien